shakao/skillmap-game-of-life/activity1.md

 ## Rule Two 👶

 Life also creates life!
-The second rule for this world is that any dead cell which has exactly 3 live neighbors becomes alive!
-A small family can have children, but a large family may not have enough to support more life!
+The second rule for this world is that any dead cell which has **exactly 3 live neighbors** becomes alive!
+A small family can have children, but a large family may not have enough food to support more life!

 Now let's try turning this rule OFF.

 - :paper plane: Delete the call to ``||Functions:rule two||`` this rule to see how it breaks the world.
 Without birth, how can life continue?

 **🕹️ Play the game 🕹️**